 This scholarship is awarded in memory of Adelyne Jean Wear who was the founding secretary to the Superintendent/President of Southwestern College from 1961–1975.

-This scholarship is established by Jorge Poveda to honor the memory of Amelia Poveda and rewards a bilingual (Spanish/English) email female Hispanic student enrolled in an Associates Degree program in Nursing, Health Occupation Program, Surgical Tec, LVN-ADN step-up program, Operation Room Nursing, Preoperative Nursing or Vocational Nursing.
+This scholarship is established by Jorge Poveda to honor the memory of Amelia Poveda and rewards a bilingual (Spanish/English) female Hispanic student enrolled in an Associates Degree program in Nursing, Health Occupation Program, Surgical Tech, LVN-ADN step-up program, Operation Room Nursing, Preoperative Nursing or Vocational Nursing.

 After moving to the United States, Amelia sacrificed her career to help her husband's career and raise their five children.
-The move was quite difficult for Amelia since she spoke only Spanish and idd not have any other family in the United States. the accomplishments of her husband and her children are due to the sacrifices Amelia made on their behalf.
+The move was quite difficult for Amelia since she spoke only Spanish and did not have any other family in the United States.
+The accomplishments of her husband and her children are due to the sacrifices Amelia made on their behalf.

 California Association of Nurseries & Garden Centers Scholarship Fund

 This scholarship is awarded to deserving students with career goals in the nursery industry.

 This scholarship is awarded in memory of Carolyn Brady who was a retired SWC employee who worked in the Athletic Department.
 Ms. Brady desired to support women’s athletics through scholarships and funding program equipment needs on an on-going basis.

 CAASSIE (Committee for African American Student Success in Education)